M2000Interpreter/Environment/utf8/dc.bas.utf8.txt

     data4(7) As Byte
 End Type
 Private Type PicBmp
-    Size As Long
+    size As Long
     Type As Long
     hBmp As Long
     hPal As Long
     Reserved As Long
 End Type
 Private Declare Function OleCreatePictureIndirect Lib "olepro32.dll" (PicDesc As PicBmp, RefIID As GUID, ByVal fPictureOwnsHandle As Long, ipic As IPicture) As Long
-Private Declare Function CreateCompatibleDC Lib "gdi32" (ByVal hDC As Long) As Long Private Declare Function CreateCompatibleBitmap Lib "gdi32" (ByVal hDC As Long, ByVal nWidth As Long, ByVal nHeight As Long) As Long
+Private Declare Function CreateCompatibleDC Lib "gdi32" (ByVal hdc As Long) As Long Private Declare Function CreateCompatibleBitmap Lib "gdi32" (ByVal hdc As Long, ByVal nWidth As Long, ByVal nHeight As Long) As Long
-Private Declare Function SelectObject Lib "gdi32" (ByVal hDC As Long, ByVal hObject As Long) As Long Private Declare Function GetDeviceCaps Lib "gdi32" (ByVal hDC As Long, ByVal iCapabilitiy As Long) As Long Private Declare Function GetSystemPaletteEntries Lib "gdi32" (ByVal hDC As Long, ByVal wStartIndex As Long, ByVal wNumEntries As Long, lpPaletteEntries As PALETTEENTRY) As Long
+Private Declare Function SelectObject Lib "gdi32" (ByVal hdc As Long, ByVal hObject As Long) As Long Private Declare Function GetDeviceCaps Lib "gdi32" (ByVal hdc As Long, ByVal iCapabilitiy As Long) As Long Private Declare Function GetSystemPaletteEntries Lib "gdi32" (ByVal hdc As Long, ByVal wStartIndex As Long, ByVal wNumEntries As Long, lpPaletteEntries As PALETTEENTRY) As Long
-Private Declare Function CreatePalette Lib "gdi32" (lpLogPalette As LOGPALETTE) As Long Private Declare Function SelectPalette Lib "gdi32" (ByVal hDC As Long, ByVal HPALETTE As Long, ByVal bForceBackground As Long) As Long
+Private Declare Function CreatePalette Lib "gdi32" (lpLogPalette As LOGPALETTE) As Long Private Declare Function SelectPalette Lib "gdi32" (ByVal hdc As Long, ByVal HPALETTE As Long, ByVal bForceBackground As Long) As Long
-Private Declare Function RealizePalette Lib "gdi32" (ByVal hDC As Long) As Long Private Declare Function BitBlt Lib "gdi32" (ByVal hDestDC As Long, ByVal X As Long, ByVal Y As Long, ByVal nWidth As Long, ByVal nHeight As Long, ByVal hSrcDC As Long, ByVal xSrc As Long, ByVal ySrc As Long, ByVal dwRop As Long) As Long
+Private Declare Function RealizePalette Lib "gdi32" (ByVal hdc As Long) As Long Private Declare Function BitBlt Lib "gdi32" (ByVal hDestDC As Long, ByVal x As Long, ByVal y As Long, ByVal nWidth As Long, ByVal nHeight As Long, ByVal hSrcDC As Long, ByVal xSrc As Long, ByVal ySrc As Long, ByVal dwRop As Long) As Long
-Private Declare Function DeleteDC Lib "gdi32" (ByVal hDC As Long) As Long Private Declare Function GetDC Lib "user32" (ByVal hWnd As Long) As Long Private Declare Function OpenPrinter Lib "winspool.drv" Alias "OpenPrinterA" (ByVal pPrinterName As String, phPrinter As Long, pDefault As Any) As Long
+Private Declare Function DeleteDC Lib "gdi32" (ByVal hdc As Long) As Long Private Declare Function GetDC Lib "user32" (ByVal hWnd As Long) As Long Private Declare Function OpenPrinter Lib "winspool.drv" Alias "OpenPrinterA" (ByVal pPrinterName As String, phPrinter As Long, pDefault As Any) As Long
 Private Declare Function ClosePrinter Lib "winspool.drv" (ByVal hPrinter As Long) As Long